Featured Events

 Conversation with Gina McCarthy, Climate Czar

-Gina McCarthy, the top national climate official in the federal government, headlined a Brandeis Journalism webinar in March focused on how to improve communications and coverage of climate change.
-As the government’s first National Climate Advisor, McCarthy serves as President Joe Biden’s chief advisor on domestic climate policy and heads the White House office focused on mobilizing a whole-of-government approach to tackling the climate crisis and securing environmental justice.
+Gina McCarthy, former top national climate official in the federal government, headlined a Brandeis Journalism webinar focused on how to improve communications and coverage of climate change.
+As the government’s first National Climate Advisor, McCarthy served as President Joe Biden’s chief advisor on domestic climate policy and heads the White House office focused on mobilizing a whole-of-government approach to tackling the climate crisis and securing environmental justice.
+To learn more, check out the full coverage of the event or watch the recording.

 Investigating Innovation: Boston Globe's "Blind Spot" Team

 On Monday, Nov.
 15, the Journalism program hosted the team behind the Boston Globe's series "Blind Spot," which took home this year's Pulitzer Prize for Investigative Reporting.
 Reporters Evan Allen, Laura Crimaldi and project editor Brendan McCarthy presented in person on the Brandeis campus (with the team's two other reporters, Vernal Coleman and Matt Rocheleau, joining via Zoom).
 They discussed how they uncovered systemic government failures that led to dangerous — and sometimes deadly — consequences for drivers.
-And in turn, how their investigation led to reform.
+To learn more, check out the full coverage of the event or watch the recording.

 Science Journalism & the Pandemic